Fig. MI.S.HA.01; Authors own, Harris Map

 Healthcare Access and Isolation

 With a population of just under 2,000 people, Harris relies on 2 GP surgeries, one in Tarbet and one in Leverburgh, for all the island’s primary care.
 While the standard of care is very good across the two surgeries, neither practice has an A&E department and there is no hospital.
 If a patient requires urgent treatment, they must travel up to 1.5 hours by road to the Western Isles Hospital in Stornoway.
-If a patient requires specialist treatment, they often have to travel as far as Inverness or even further afield as Stornoway’s Hospital is not equipped for all specialities.
+If a patient requires specialist treatment, they often must travel as far as Inverness or even further afield as Stornoway’s Hospital is not equipped for all specialities.
 Access to secondary care is mostly dependent on ferries and flights which are frequently affected by weather related cancellations and delays.
 So, whilst the healthcare on Harris is not bad, it is good care that is delivered in a very difficult environment.

 Opportunity for Resilient Healthcare Infrastructure

 With the combined effects of geographical exposure, very limited emergency provision and climate dependent transport, a gap in infrastructure has been highlighted.
 If a centrally located health hub between the two GP surgeries was to be introduced, this would alleviate the pressure on travel and support more accessible urgent care and specialist treatment.
-Furthermore, if the new health hub was to be integrated alongside a new ferry port to facilitate medical boats and other transport links, the overall connectivity of the west coast of the island would be strengthened.
+Furthermore, if the new health hub was to be integrated alongside a new ferry port to facilitate medical boats and other transport links, the overall connectivity of the island would be strengthened.
 These opportunities therefore present The Isle of Harris as a compelling site for exploring decentralised healthcare in remote island contexts.